Lewis Coe Bevier Civil War Letters (1862-1922)

 The physical condition of the letters varies, but is generally poor to fair.
 Many of the letters show serious damage from yellowing, staining, fading, and are weak.
 Some are approaching embrittlement.
 Also, the handwriting in many of the letters, both in ink and pencil, is seriously faded and difficult to read.
 The letters are arranged chronologically.

-There are over twenty other collections maintained by the Huguenot Historical Society concerning the Civil War.
-The majority of these collections contain letters written by soldiers to family members and friends living in or around New Paltz.
+The HHS Archives also holds numerous other collections concerning the Civil War.
+The majority of these contain letters written by soldiers to family members and friends living in or around New Paltz.
 Other collections contain discharge notices, commission and promotion certificates, and pension papers, or relate to veteran groups such as the Grand Army of the Republic.
 Researchers interested in this topic may also want to access the Miscellaneous Photograph Collection, which contains photographs of Civil War soldiers.

 Notes